Kubernetes Networking: Fundamental Concepts Explained (2023)

 When a ClusterIP Service is created, it gets a static IP which never changes during the lifetime of the Service.
 Instead of connecting directly to Pods, clients connect to the ClusterIP Service through its IP address.
 The ClusterIP Service then makes sure that one of the Pods receives the connection, regardless of where the Pod is running and what its IP address is.

-In a nutshell, the ClusterIP Service works as a front gate to those Pods, a stable location to connect to.
+In a nutshell, the ClusterIP Service works as a front gate to those pods, providing a stable location to connect to.
 An application has a guarantee that it can always reach the fixed IP of this ClusterIP Service.
-And the ClusterIP Service can figure out what exact Pod it should forward that traffic to, based on what it can find available.
+The ClusterIP Service can figure out what exact Pod it should forward that traffic to based on what it can find available.

 External-to-Service Communication